Lens Materials for Spectacles

 You may find that many of our eye glasses

-Simply put, ground lenses are custom-made lenses.
+lens packages use grind lenses.
+Simply put, grind lenses are custom-made lenses.
 Your lenses

 are specially made by a grinding procedure from a blank polymer

-that has a certain front curvature.
+a high power range.
 Grinding removes the extra

 thickness from the lens to make the lens thinner.
 Lens grinding

-takes place after the lab receives your prescription.
+takes place after the lab receives your prescription and the information about the glasses frame.
 Orders

-with ground lenses usually take longer, some extra 3-5 days.
+with grind lenses usually take longer, some extra 3-5 working days.

-a high power range.
-Sports eyewear and prescription sunglasses
+polarised lenses are grind lenses.
+Sports eyewear and prescription sunglasses frames

 normally have higher front surface curvature and larger frame

-sizes and mostly can only be fitted with ground lenses.
+sizes, mostly can only be fitted with grind lenses.

 Please note the following text is for your information